hgao61/Hyperband/README.md

 The traditional methods such like random search have the limitation of no early-stopping and no damatically allocation of computation resources.

-The paper *Massively parallel hyperparameter tuning* presented a new way of parallelized hyperparameter tuning with the use of the algorithm *Hyperband* by [Li et al. 2016] and brought up the new algorithm called *Asynchronous Successive Halving Algorithm(ASH)*.
+The paper *Massively parallel hyperparameter tuning* presented a new way of parallelized hyperparameter tuning with the use of the algorithm *Hyperband* by [Li et al. 2016] in the paper [Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization](https://arxiv.org/abs/1603.06560) and brought up the new algorithm called *Asynchronous Successive Halving Algorithm(ASH)*.

 ### Project structure
 To implement this ASH algorithm, I break down the implementation into 3 mini projects representing 3 steps to achieve the goal.
 And here are the details of implementing those mini projects.